 Note 14.
 Endowments - The Organization's endowments consist of three donor-restricted individual funds established for a variety of purposes.
 As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the Board of Directors to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.
-The Organization follows the State Prudent Management of Institutional Funds Act (SPMIFA) and thus, classifies amounts in its donor-restricted endowment funds as net assets with donor restrictions until the Board of Directors appropriates such amounts for expenditure and any other purpose restrictions have been met.
-The Board of Directors of the Organization has interpreted SPMIFA as not requiring the maintenance of purchasing power of the original gift amount contributed to an endowment fund, unless a donor stipulates the contrary.
-As a result of this interpretation, when reviewing its donor-restricted endowment funds, the Organization considers a fund to be underwater when the fair value of the fund is less than the sum of (a) the original value of initial and subsequent gift amounts donated to the fund and (b) any accumulations to the fund that are required to be maintained in perpetuity in accordance with the direction of the applicable donor gift instrument.
-The Organization has interpreted SPMIFA to permit spending from underwater funds in accordance with the prudent measures required under the law.
-Additionally, in accordance with SPMIFA, the Organization considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: (1) the duration and preservation of the fund; (2) the purposes of the organization and the donor-restricted endowment fund; (3) general economic conditions; (4) the possible effect of inflation and deflation; (5) the expected total return from income and the appreciation of investments; (6) other resources of the organization; and (7) the investment policies of the organization.
+The Organization follows the State Uniform Prudent Management of Institutional Funds Act (SUPMIFA) and thus, classifies amounts in its donor-restricted endowment funds as net assets with donor restrictions or until the Board of Directors appropriates such amounts for expenditure and other purpose restrictions have been met.
+The Board of Directors of the Organization has interpreted UPMIFA as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds, unless a donor stipulates the contrary.
+As a result of this interpretation, when reviewing its donor-restricted endowment funds, the Organization classifies as net assets with donor restrictions in perpetuity (a) the original value of initial and subsequent gifts donated to the permanent endowment, and (b) accumulations to the permanent endowment that are required to be maintained in perpetuity in accordance with the direction of the applicable donor gift instrument.
+The remaining portion of the donor-restricted endowment fund that is not classified in net assets with donor restrictions in perpetuity is classified as net assets with donor restrictions until those amounts are appropriated for expenditure by the Organization in a manner consistent with the standard of prudence prescribed by UPMIFA.
+In accordance with UPMIFA, the Organization considers the following factors in making a determination to appropriate or accumulate donor-restricted endowment funds: (1) the duration and preservation of the fund; (2) the purposes of the Organization and the donor-restricted endowment fund; (3) general economic conditions; (4) the possible effect of inflation and deflation; (5) the expected total return from income and the appreciation of investments; (6) other resources of the Organization; and (7) the investment policies of the Organization.